 6. Without prejudice to norms of general international law, this Convention shall not exclude the exercise of any criminal jurisdiction established by a State Party in accordance with its domestic law.

+Retain para.: Brazil, EU and mS, Argentina, Norway, Egypt, USA, Chile, Honduras, South Africa, Australia, Algeria, Peru, India, Dominican Rep., Rep. of Korea

+Retain article in original language: Russian Fed., Iran

 Article 47.
 Real-time collection of traffic data

-1. Each State Party shall adopt such legislative and other measures as may be necessary to empower its competent authorities, where there is reasonable belief that a criminal offence was committed or is being committed, to undertake the following actions with respect to traffic data associated with specified communications in its territory transmitted by means of a [computer system] [information and communications technology system/device] in the territory of that State party:
+1. Each State Party shall [, in accordance with fundamental principles of its domestic legal system, (Pakistan, South Africa) (delete: Mexico, Brazil)] adopt such legislative and other measures as may be necessary to empower its competent authorities[, where there is reasonable [belief alt: grounds to suspect (Mexico, Iran, Venezuela, Kenya, South Africa)] that a criminal offence was committed or is being committed (delete: Norway, Brazil) (retain: Colombia) alt.: in accordance with domestic law (Brazil, Mexico, Pakistan) (delete: Colombia) [alt.3: just cause for suspicion (Norway) (delete: Colombia) (reservation: Iran)]], to undertake the following actions with respect to traffic data [end chapeau: Mexico] associated with specified communications in its territory transmitted by means of a [computer system] [information and communications technology system/device] in the territory of that State party (delete: USA, Egypt, Australia, Pakistan)]:

 (a) Collect or record, in real time, through the application of technical means in the territory of that State Party; and